Center for Patient Simulation

 Reality-Based Patient Care Problems in Simulated Environments

-The Center for Patient Simulation at the University of Utah Health Sciences Center has been in operation since 1997.
+The Center for Patient Simulation at University of Utah Health has been in operation since 1997.
 The highly realistic adult and pediatric human simulators and simulated clinical environment are used to provide a immersive learning experience for health care providers.